Fact: Out of all the natural disasters in the United States, floods are the most common.

 You should also know the difference between a watch and a warning.
 A watch is broadcast when a flood is likely.
 On the other hand, a warning is issued when there’s a flood happening or about to occur.

 Let’s say you’re listening to the news when suddenly, you discover your area is under a flood watch.
-If that’s the case, then it’s time to put your emergency plan into action.
+If that’s the case, it’s time to put your flood emergency plan into action.
 This plan spells out the measures your household will take to survive the flood.

 It should include: